dianakorka/Data-Science-in-R/Linear_regression/LinearRegression.md

     ## 5     8   16 13.880175
     ## 6     9   10 17.812584

-We can now plot both the predicted values against the true values to get a visual idea of how well our model did.
+We can now plot the predicted values against the true values to get a visual idea of how well our model did.

 ``` r
 ggplot(data = cars,